The views expressed by the host on this show, documented to be almost always right.

 Thank you, sir.

-Yeah, you know, I'm very distressed because I'm completely shocked that there isn't as much of a mass, mass rebellion against Obama over his economic policies that I thought there would be if you go back months with the uh the health care.
+Yeah, you know, I'm very distressed because I'm completely shocked that there isn't as much of a mass, mass rebellion against Obama over his economic policies that I thought there would be if you go back months with the health care.

 Well, there's a reason for this.